hamrouniraed07/hamrouniraed07/README.md

 🧩  Agentic AI is not magic — it's orchestrated logic with smart fallbacks.
 🚀  I ship things.
 Not just notebooks — real, deployed, monitored AI products.
 📊  Metrics matter: AUC-ROC, F1, precision/recall, drift, latency.
 All of it.
+🐧  Ubuntu is not just an OS — it's a way of thinking: open, robust, production-ready.
 🌍  Proudly building from Tunisia, shipping globally.
 ```